andrewoma/kwery/README.md

 remaining performance critical sections, use specialised methods on the DAOs using partial selects and joins as required.

+#### Example

+There's a working [example](example) showing how to expose a Kwery backed domain model using RESTful web services via DropWizard

 #### Status

 Kwery is unstable.
 It's currently being developed for a side project, so features are added as required.